grussorusso/serverledge/README.md

 ## Building from sources

-1. Check that Golang is correctly installed on your machine.
+1. Check that Golang 1.20+ is installed.

 2. Download a copy of the source code.